Syria country programme

 - Another major expected result is the establishment of follow-up, knowledge management and networking mechanisms supporting the Syrian professionals in order for them to undertake effective sustainable performance on the ground

-Here you will find our fortnightly Briefs on news from Syria, along with a featured Peacebuilding Corner.
+Here you will find our internal Briefs on news from Syria, along with a featured Peacebuilding Corner.
 Please feel free to email us at [email protected] with any submissions, which we will feature if relevant.

 Please note that PATRIR as a peacebuilding organisation is neutral and uses a variety of sources to produce these Briefs as informative updates for those working in the peacebuilding field.